-Targets to be used in the Championship, shall be the Official World Rimfire and Air Rifle Benchrest Federation Target for Score.
-Should a local print be used, this will require prior approval from the Officials of the Federation.
-Penalties for costs incurred - for shooting a target frame penalty of \$20/€20.
-For shooting the logo or main scoring boxes \$5/€5.
+Targets to be used in the Championship, shall be the Official World Rimfire and Air Rifle Benchrest Federation target.
+Penalties for costs incurred - for shooting a target frame a penalty of \$20/€20.
+For shooting the logo or main scoring boxes or barcode with competitor id, \$5/€5 penalty.

-C.2 Official Set of Targets:
+C.2 Official Set of Targets.

 One target per match shall be provided per competitor, these to be clearly marked with a "Competitor Number".
+The competitor number must be printed on the label/sticker containing the competitor number class, bench number relay and match.

-C.3 Target Dislodged:
+C.3 Target Dislodged.